Social Studies Education - Distance Format (EMAT-GE)

 Repeatable for additional credit: No

-EMAT-GE 2013 How Do I Teach Science?
+EMAT-GE 2013 What is Science and How Do I Teach It?
 (3 Credits)

 Module focuses on the fundamentals of developing science curriculum that is meaningful, culturally relevant, & responds to the needs & ability levels of diverse learners.
 Students will study the history of science & science pedagogy, individualization of curriculum for diverse learners, using models to teach scientific concepts, & teaching science using informal and community resources.
 Emphasis will be placed on use of scientific models & interactive activities to provoke inquiry-based learning.